Falkan3/Courier/README.md

 },
 ```

-Collection of used to supply data to optional module instances.
+Collection used to supply data to optional module instances.
 Example usage can be found in demo files.
 ```js
 moduleData: {},
 ```